otoolep/questdb.io/docs/sqlCREATE.md

 > Timestamp flags a column to give it a special status.
 But that column does not need to correspond to a time.
 It can also be used as a `LONG`
 > to enforce normal indexing by row number for example.

+> `Windows users`: NTFS tends to considerably slow down as the number of directories increases.
+This in turn affects the
+>database performance as it needs to access the filesystem of the host machine.
+If you are running QuestDB on Windows, we recommend
+>using larger partitions (BY MONTH instead of BY DAY for example).

 ### Examples
 Creating a table.
 No partition is set.
 It will by default create one single partition.
 ```sql